 From a public choice perspective, increasing the number of procedures necessary to start a new business makes perfect sense.
-For every government permit necessary to start a business, a new bureaucracy can be formed that is staffed with the friends and relatives of the autocrat.
-Thus, when the World Bank recently surveyed laws, regulations, and government officials from around the world, the largest single problem in starting a new business was "[t]oo many separate procedures and different offices to visit."79 In particular the World Bank recently single access points for business, making
+For every government permit necessary to start a business, a new bureaucratic structure can be formed and staffed with the friends and relatives of the autocrat.
+Thus, a recent World Bank survey of laws, regulations, and government officials from around the world found that the largest single problem in starting a new business was the presence of "[t]oo many separate procedures and different offices to visit."92 In particular, the World Bank recommends creating single access points for business, making the electronic registration of new businesses possible, standardizing paperwork across bureaucracies, and imposing a "silence is consent" rule in business registrations.93 As sensible as these suggestions are, it is clear why autocratic regimes are often reluctant to implement them: the costs associated with effectuating these reforms would be borne by politically powerful and well-connected bureaucrats, along with their autocratic sponsors, who would suffer a diminution of power (including, potentially, the ability to collect bribes and to employ lower-level bureaucrats).
+The benefits from such reform, however, would inure only to an amorphous, attenuated, politically powerless group of nascent entrepreneurs who might overcome the obstacles to starting a new business if such transaction costs were reduced.